 Nope.
 The thing is, anyone can do it.
 It’s possible.
 There are thousands of people out there who have reached it, and so can you.

-If you’re someone who looks up to people like Jesus, Mohammed, or the Imams – you admire their wisdom, strength, and kindness; you cherish them as role models; you try your best to follow in their steps – then meditation will certainly help you do that better than ever before.
+If you’re someone who looks up to people like Jesus, Mohammed, or any other saintly beings – you admire their wisdom, strength, and kindness; you cherish them as role models; you try your best to follow in their steps – then meditation will certainly help you do that better than ever before.

 If you’re someone who’s already happy and doesn’t feel the need for any self-improvement, good for you!
 Please let me know how you do it.

 In short, vipassana meditation is an incredible tool for “living life to the fullest”.
 For me, it’s the ultimate tool.
 It could be for you too.